 How to get help if you have a legal problem

-If you have a legal problem, or you’re just interested about the law in Wales, you can ask the Children’s Legal Centre Wales for information by sending an email to firstname.lastname@example.org
+If you have a question about your rights or your’re interested about the law in Wales, you can ask the Children’s Legal Centre Wales for information by sending an email to firstname.lastname@example.org.

 How can the Children’s Legal Centre Wales Help?

 The Children’s Legal Centre Wales is a project providing information for children and young people about the law that affects them in Wales.
 The information we provide can help you answer questions about the law or any legal problem you might have.